DeveloperDunne/Footballer-Hangman/README.md

 - As a user I would like to be able to play the game in the command line.
 - As a user I would like ot see when I guess correctly.
 - As a user I would like to see how many guesses I have left if I guess wrong.
-- As a user I would like to see the answer if I dont get it in time.
+- As a user I would like to see the answer if I run out of guesses.
 - As a user I would like to be asked to play again at the end of the game.